Skip to main content

 SHBG is a protein that binds to sex hormones, including testosterone and estrogen, in the bloodstream, acting as a transport and buffer.
 When SHBG levels are low, there is a higher level of unbound, or “free,” hormones.
 This can exacerbate hormonal imbalances, such as increasing the relative activity of androgens in women, which is linked to conditions like Polycystic Ovary Syndrome (PCOS) and can worsen symptoms during perimenopause.

-In postmenopausal women, higher is directly correlated with lower levels of SHBG, creating a metabolic environment that favors fat storage and inflammation.
+In postmenopausal women, higher insulin resistance is directly correlated with lower levels of SHBG, creating a metabolic environment that favors fat storage and inflammation.
 By adopting a diet that stabilizes blood sugar, focusing on fiber-rich vegetables, high-quality proteins, and healthy fats, you directly reduce the demand for insulin.
 This helps maintain healthy SHBG levels, promoting a more balanced hormonal state and improving the body’s ability to manage the fluctuations of perimenopause.

 How Does Diet Impact Hormonal Pathways?